-The Council's overall Housing Revenue Account position, which relates specifically to the costs of providing Council houses within the Borough was an underspend of £0.6M.
+The Council's overall Housing Revenue Account position, which relates specifically to the costs of providing Council houses within the Borough was an overspend of £0.7M.
+Cabinet have approved the use of reserves previously earmarked to fund this position.